-Sometimes the best activities are the most simple.
+Sometimes the best maths EYFS activities are the most simple.
 I have set up this activity with children aged 2, 3, 4 and 5 years old and they love it!

 Wood chippings or stones are great resources to use as money at the shop, an item could cost ‘3 stones’ for example.
 As the adult it is important to model the correct mathematical language and ask questions like, “if I took two of your chocolate sticks away, how many would I have left to buy?”.
 This is a simple way to introduce subtraction and adding but in a fun and informal way.

-Learning about different sizes can be great fun and sticks are an endless resource!
+Learning about different sizes can be great, while also aiding development in the EYFS.
+It’s fun, and sticks are an endless resource!
 Start with the biggest stick you can find, and in order organise them from the largest to the smallest.
 Children love this activity but it does not have to be done just with sticks, leaves, and stones are great too – be creative!

 I also enjoy taking out ‘hand’ and ‘feet’ templates and inviting the children to measure the length of their play area, plants and generally anything that they find, supporting their understanding of measurement and exploration.